Why You Overanalyze Everything – And How a Psychologist Can Help

 What is Overanalyzing?

-The average person has about 6,200 thoughts per day.
-For those prone to overanalyzing, this number can feel much higher.
+The average person has tens of thousands of thoughts per day.
+For those prone to overanalyzing, this number can feel even higher.
 Overanalyzing, also known as rumination or overthinking, is the tendency to dwell on thoughts, situations, or problems excessively.
 It’s like a mental treadmill where your thoughts keep running but you’re not getting anywhere.

 Overanalyzing often stems from a desire for control and certainty in an uncertain world.
 People who overanalyze might believe that if they think about a problem long enough, they’ll find the perfect solution.
 However, this rarely leads to productive outcomes and can instead fuel anxiety and stress.